 Historically, the Board has had three standing committees: the Audit Committee, the Compensation Committee, and the Nomination and Governance Committee, each of which is comprised of independent directors, as defined by applicable SEC and Nasdaq rules.
 Each of the committees has a written charter approved by the Board.
-In October 2016, the Board created a Strategy Committee and approved a written charter for its operation.
+In October 2016, the Board created a Strategy Committee and approved a written charter for its operation, but disbanded this Committee in 2019 as its duties were assumed by the full Board of Directors.